hylo-lang/positionless-swift/ForwardRotate.md

  d e f g h i j a b c[]|
 ```

-And once again we need to set the bisection point to the discovered
+And once again we need to **somehow** set the bisection point to the
-one in the final result:
+discovered one in the final result:

 ```
 [d e f g h i j|a b c]